 I am a doctoral candidate and instructor of writing and philosophy at the University of Rochester.
 My dissertation research, under the supervision of Richard Feldman, focuses on reflective equilibrium in epistemology and its allowance for reasonable peer disagreement.
 My additional research interests include intersections between social epistemology and social-political philosophy, the philosophies of time, agency, mind and applied ethical issues.
 Some specifics include:

-Previously, I studied at McMaster University in Hamilton, Ontario, Canada, where, under the supervision of Nicholas Griffin, I was awarded a Master's Degree in philosophy for my work on Bertrand Russell's later epistemic and metaphysical work on perception.
-I continue to work in the History of Analytic Philosophy also.
+Previously, I studied at McMaster University in Hamilton, Ontario, Canada, where, under the supervision of Nicholas Griffin, I was awarded a Master's Degree in philosophy for my work on Bertrand Russell's later epistemic and metaphysical program.
+I continue to work in the History of Analytic Philosophy when time permits.

 main research project at present introduces the concept epistemic